iresearch-toolkit/iresearch/README.md

 matching of words from languages not supported by 'snowball' are done verbatim

 ### [Google Test](https://code.google.com/p/googletest)
-used for writing tests for the iResearch library
+used for writing tests for the IResearch library

 ### Stopword list
 used by analysis::text_analyzer for filtering out noise words that should not impact text ranging